 “I assess private investment opportunities into a myriad of businesses, and develop offline and digital strategies for investments both large and small—the knowledge of many geographical and cultural nuances collected all over the world has helped me in the evaluation of regional deal flow daily.”

-SMU offers 100% global exposure opportunities to all students, and collaborates closely with over 240 partner universities across 150 cities in 50 countries.
+SMU offers 100% global exposure opportunities to all students and collaborates closely with over 200 partner universities across 150 cities in 50 countries.
 The programmes are popular and encompass a wide range of experiences including global summer programmes, overseas exchanges, business study missions, and overseas community service projects.

-For SMU Business and Social Science Double Degree (Magna Cum Laude) alumna Denise Lim, the SMU global exposure experience was the springboard to an entrepreneurial career, off the beaten track, in Latin America.
+For SMU Double Degree (BBM & BSocSc) alumna Denise Lim, the SMU global exposure experience was the springboard to an entrepreneurial career, off the beaten track, in Latin America.